Where to Get Cheap or Free Flu Shots

 The Cheapest Flu Shot Locations

-If you don’t have health insurance, or an employer or county health department that offers free flu shots, there are a number of retailers offering fairly cheap flu shots.
+If you don’t have health insurance, or an employer or county health department that offers free flu shots, there are a number of retailers offering fairly cheap flu shots for the 2014-2015 flu season.
 If you do have health insurance that covers flu shots, it might even be more convenient than going to your doctor.
 Most have online scheduling.

 - Costco Flu Shots: Costs $14.99.
 The cheapest on this list if you don’t have insurance.